 After 18 months of work experience, you will be eligible to write the B.C.
-Certificate of Qualification exam for Security Alarm Installer.
+Certificate of Qualification exam for Security Systems Technician.
 Once you've earned your C of Q, your options expand dramatically.
 For example, you could start your own business.
 Or, if you're considering relocating, you'll find your credentials are accepted just about anywhere you could think of moving to.

 The two instructors in this program have extensive backgrounds in the security industry, with a combined total experience of over 45 years!
 Both instructors hold Certificates of Qualification in the trade and B.C.
 Provincial Instructor Diplomas.
 The positions held by either or both instructors in the past include installation (residential and commercial), service/maintenance tech, Service Manager, Project Co-ordinator, counter sales/distribution (including technical support for dealers), security consultant, and business owner/operator.